pbs/importtools/docs/importables.rst

 Two elements that are *the same* and have *equal contents* are said to be *in sync*.

-For example, an element representing an online video can use the value of the streaming URL to be its natural key.
+For example an element representing an online video can use the value of the streaming URL to be its natural key.
 The contents of the element can be formed from a view counter and the video title.
 In this scenario changes on the video title and counter can be detected and carried across systems thus keeping